 A Creditor’s Statutory Demand is a technical letter of demand, issued under Section 459E of the Corporations Act 2001 (Cth).
 It may be issued against a company in circumstances where the issuing creditor believes that there is no dispute in relation to the debt owed to it by the debtor company.
-Use of a Creditor’s Statutory Demand is not and should not, be used as an everyday debt collection tool.
+However, such a demand is not and should not be used as an everyday debt collection tool.

-The Creditor’s Statutory Demand can be either supported by a judgment of a court or an Affidavit which exhibits the outstanding invoices due.
-It must be for a sum equal to or more than $2,000.
+The Creditor’s Statutory Demand can be supported by either a judgment of a court or an Affidavit.
+Furthermore an Affidavit should also include the outstanding invoices due.
+In addition, the demand must be for a sum equal to or more than $2,000.

 What does a Creditor’s Statutory Demand do?

-It puts the debtor company on notice that it has 21 days from the date the Creditor’s Statutory Demand is delivered in which to act.
-If no action is taken within those 21 days, a presumption of insolvency automatically arises.
+The Demand puts the debtor company on notice.
+A company has 21 days in which to act from the date the Creditor’s Statutory Demand is delivered.
+Consequently if no action is taken within those 21 days, a presumption of insolvency automatically arises.
 The courts are extremely strict about compliance within the 21 days and extensions of time are rare.

 What does a ‘Presumption of Insolvency’ mean?

 A company is insolvent if it cannot pay its debts as and when they fall due.
-If a company is insolvent, the courts can make an order that a liquidator be appointed to wind the company up.
+Therefore if a company is insolvent, the courts can make an order to appoint a liquidator and wind the company up.

 The Creditor’s Statutory Demand process provides a shortcut to proving that a company is insolvent.
-If the Creditor’s Statutory Demand is not answered properly, the law says that the company is presumed to be insolvent.
+Importantly, the law says that the company is presumed to be insolvent if the demand is not answered properly.

-Once the presumption of insolvency has arisen, the creditor who issued the Creditor’s Statutory Demand or any other creditor who becomes aware of the expired Creditor’s Statutory Demand, can file a winding-up application against the company.
+Once the presumption of insolvency has arisen, a creditor can file a winding-up application against the company.
+This application may be filed by the creditor who issued the Creditor’s Statutory Demand or any other creditor who becomes aware of the expired demand.

-A winding-up application is an application to the court to appoint a liquidator to the company whose job it is to liquidate (or sell) the assets of the company and disburse the money raised from such sale amongst all of its creditors.
+Firstly, a winding-up application is made to the court to appoint a liquidator to the company.
+Thereafter the appointed liquidator is tasked to liquidate (or sell) the company assets.
+Finally, money raised from the sale is then disbursed between all the creditors.

 Real life case study – 1